memonji/Language-Reading-and-the-Brain/README.md

 ### Contents

-In this repository, you will find the notebooks with the contents of the chosen final assignments.
+In this repository, you will find the notebooks for the chosen final assignments.
 I've chose Assignment 1 on **Sound Symbolism** and Assignment 2 on **DRC simulations**